wyu04/wyu04/README.md

   * The importance of data preprocessing for accurate and meaningful results. 🧹
   * The effectiveness of SVM for classification: evaluate the identified biomarkers and assess their potential as predictors. 🤖
   * The value of biological validation: Verifying biomarkers with biological knowledge bases helps to confirm their relevance and significance. 🧬

+Master In Data Science, Universiti Teknologi Malaysia 👨🏻‍🎓
+* **MDS: Identifying Patterns in Drug Efficacy Using Large Language Model and Clustering Techniques For Analyzing Drug Reviews** *
+  * 🧩 Designed and implemented a data-driven framework to bridge the gap between randomized control trials (RCTs) and real-world drug performance by analyzing patient-written drug reviews.
+  * 🧹 Conducted data cleaning & preprocessing to structure noisy user-generated content, addressing duplicates, missing values, and irrelevant text.
+  * 🤖 Leveraged GPT as an LLM tool to extract relevant keywords on drug side effects & effectiveness, improving signal-to-noise ratio in unstructured text.
+  * 📊 Applied DBSCAN clustering to identify meaningful patterns in patient experiences, capturing variability across different populations.
+  * 📈 Built an interactive Power BI dashboard for visualization, supporting data-driven treatment planning and decision making.

 <hr style="height:5px;border-width:0;background-color:#e8d6d2; border-radius: 25px;">